-Other information provided by WFMG are listed below;
+Other information provided by WFMG is listed below;

 - The flood warning was issued too late and after properties were flooding. - Sewer flooding in Bridge Street Mills One of the properties in this area had an overall insurance bill of £40,000.
 Total estimated insurance bill for all businesses affected is c£300,000.
-None claim they can get insured now. - Riverside House/Gardens 13 Residents were evacuated for 20 hours, 4 homes were flooded, with repairs taking on average 6 months, one resident is still not back in nearly 12 months - Mill House Care Home 9 Residents were evacuated.
+None can now get insured. - Riverside House/Gardens 13 Residents were evacuated for 20 hours, 4 homes were flooded, with repairs taking on average 6 months, one resident was still not back in after nearly 12 months - Mill House Care Home 9 Residents were evacuated.

-The WFMG and affected residents in Witney felt there was a lack of action, communication and collaboration from all the key authorities.
+WFMG and affected residents in Witney felt there was a lack of action, communication and collaboration from all the key authorities.

-The actions the WFMG see as quick wins are;
+The actions WFMG see as quick wins are;

-- Significant EA/Riparian maintenance carried out from Woodford Mill to downstream of the footbridge through Langel Common. - New Gauge Boards installed from Woodford Mill to Langel Common footbridge - Investigation into the replacement of the raised footpath to a continuous bridge.
+- Significant EA/riparian maintenance carried out from Woodford Mill to downstream of the footbridge through Langel Common. - New gauge boards installed from Woodford Mill to Langel Common footbridge - Investigation into the replacement of the raised footpath with a continuous bridge.